LokeshC2/LokeshC2/README.md

 # 👋 Hey there, I'm Lokesh Chandak!

 I'm a recent Computer Science graduate with a deep passion for Python and JavaScript.
-My tech journey is a colorful mix of crafting applications and harnessing the power of Python and JavaScript.
+What sets me apart is my unwavering thirst for knowledge and the ability to adapt swiftly, much like a Phoenix rising from the ashes of a coding bug.
+My experiences have shaped me into a problem solver, a collaborator, and a creative thinker.

 ## 🚀 Project Highlights